-A book on “Responsibility for Refugee and Migrant Integration” will be published by de Gruyter in April 2019.
+A book on “Responsibility for Refugee and Migrant Integration” was published by de Gruyter.

 An international workshop on Global Individual Responsibility was held in April 2018.
 It aimed to expand on an understanding of the role of individual citizens in refugee integration, and reach new scholarly insights.
 Altogether 14 international speakers – scholars from a wide variety of disciplines, as well as practitioners and activists – discussed concepts of global individual responsibility and shed light on individual action and integration practices in high-income Western countries.
 See here for a workshop report.